What is gluten-free? Wait! What the heck is gluten? Allow me to help explain what this latest buzz word in the food and health industry is all about.

-Over 14 years ago, I was diagnosed with Irritable Bowel Syndrome.
-Over eight years ago, my naturopath suggested I might be gluten sensitive or have celiac disease.
-In lieu of the expensive blood test, I opted to eliminate all gluten from my diet for over 30 days.
+In early 2000, I was diagnosed with Irritable Bowel Syndrome.
+In 2009, my naturopath suggested I might be gluten sensitive or have celiac disease.
+In lieu of an expensive blood test, I opted to eliminate all gluten from my diet for over 30 days.
 Then, for testing purposes, I re-introduced gluten back into my diet and all my symptoms returned.

 If you are experiencing any of the symptoms listed above or you think you might be gluten sensitive or have celiac disease, I urge you to get proper diagnosis through your physician.

 It is important to know that there are no pills to take if you have celiac disease or are gluten sensitive.
 There is no cure, no prescription pills to take and the treatment is the same for both, which is simply removing gluten from your diet…permanently.
 This is not a fad diet, here today gone tomorrow.
 It is a permanent lifestyle change for the REST of your life.

 Do you have a better understanding of what gluten is?
 I hope you are feeling less overwhelmed.
 If not, it’s okay.
 Take a deep breath and relax.
 You are not alone.
 Here at Baking with Bridget, I will show you how to cook delicious gluten-free baked goods and meals that people will rave about!
 We will embrace your new journey together!